-Humour and smiling play a role here, although while a sense of humour is good; flippancy is not.
-“The best thing is to establish a dialogue,” agrees John Howson.
+Humour and smiling play a role here, but while a sense of humour is good, flippancy is not.
+“The best thing is to establish a dialogue,” agrees Howson.
 “The worst sort of interview is one where somebody asks a question, you answer it and then they move on to the next question.
 It’s better to get some sort of conversation going.”

 It’s OK to wait a moment to consider your answer.
 Your interviewers will prefer a pause to an answer that isn’t thought through.

 Try to draw on practical examples wherever possible.
 Your answers will mean a whole lot more when they’re backed up with previous experience.